 Full of Grace Trailer

 “Full of Grace is a new genre of film.
 It is intentionally paced in a manner that draws the viewer into deep spiritual reflection.
 It takes what we know through scripture and tradition and artfully tells a story with great depth and insight.
 It causes viewers not only to reflect on the struggles of the characters in the film, but also to ponder their own personal walk with Christ.” – from the Full of Grace website

-Full of Grace is a great reminder that we are all called to be saints, even when we struggle or doubt with the problems of everyday life.
-Hopefully the film will lead you to a more personal connection to your faith and your relationship with Jesus and Mary.
+Full of Grace is a great reminder that we are all called to be saints, even when we struggle, doubt, or face the problems of everyday life.
+Hopefully, the film will lead you to a more personal connection to your faith and your relationship with Jesus and Mary.
 Definitely check it out if you get the chance!

 - Do I truly see Mary as my mother?
 Do I turn to her in times of difficulty?

 - Do I trust the Lord to lead me when I am struggling in my faith?

 This Movie Changed How I Think About Our Blessed Mother